7,004: Policy on Video and Audio Equipment Usage

 "Electronic surveillance" includes video, audio/video, and audio-only recordings made via installed or portable recording devices, such as a handheld recorder, cellphone, smartphone, tablet, or other electronic device.
 Therefore, under NRS 396.970, unless one of the stated exceptions applies, individuals are precluded from recording in-person conversations on the university campus without the knowledge of each individual being recorded.

-The Board of Regents Handbook, Title 4, Chapter 1, Section 21, "Covert Video Surveillance," also provides explicit guidelines for the use of vidoe surveillance equipment, stating:
+The Board of Regents Handbook, Title 4, Chapter 1, Section 21, "Covert Video Surveillance," also provides explicit guidelines for the use of video surveillance equipment, stating:

 The use of covert video surveillance for anything other than a criminal investigation on the campuses of the Nevada System of Higher Education is prohibited.
 If, in a criminal investigation, such video surveillance is used, it must be approved by the President or the President's designee.
 This policy shall not interfere with the legitimate use of videotaping for academic purposes.
 (B/R 6/92)